 There are few things more important to your sellers than your listing marketing plan.
 After all, your marketing skills are probably one of the only reasons they are even thinking about hiring you in the first place.

-That’s why today, I am sharing my 47-point listing marketing plan that I developed over 27 years as a top-producing agent, broker-owner, and coach.
+That’s why today, I am sharing my 47-point real estate listing marketing plan that I developed over 27 years as a top-producing agent, broker-owner, and coach.
 If you are interested in more creative lead generation techniques or would like coaching for your brokerage, contact me at 16 Strategies for Sales.

 How to Use My 47-Point Ultimate Listing Marketing Plan